aaron-contreras/hangman/notes/notes.md

   - Assign it to the secret word.

-  - Ask the player for a guess until he figures it out or the hanging man is complete.
+  - Until the hanging man is complete

     - If the player chooses to save the game
       - Ask the player what he'd like to call his game.
       - Serialize the game into a JSON file with the given filename by the user

+    - Ask the player for a guess.

+    - If it's a word
+      - Check if the word is the secret word
+        - If it is
+          - End the game with a winning message
+        - If it's not
+          - Add the word to the table of incorrect guesses

     - If the guess is a single letter
       - Check if it exists in the remaining list of letters
         - If it is